Difference Between Tomatillo and Gooseberry

 What is Tomatillo?

-The Tomatillo, often known as the Mexican husks tomato, is a nettle plant that bears the same-named tiny, round, greenish, or green-purple fruits.
+The Tomatillo, known as the Mexican husks tomato, is a nettle plant that bears the same-named tiny, round, greenish, or green-purple fruits.
 Tomatillos were first planted in Mexico during the pre-Columbian period.

-They are a mainstay of Mexican food and can be eaten consumed raw in a range of ingredients, including salsa verde.
+They are a mainstay of Mexican food and can be eaten or consumed raw in a range of ingredients, including salsa verde.

 The plant’s appearance resembles that of an underdeveloped tomato.
 It can also be consumed both raw and cooked.
 Tomatillo has a low caloric intake, making it a great choice for those on dieting.